Image courtesy of Associated British Ports

 All maritime apprentices are now invited to apply for Student Membership of IMarEST, the Institute of Marine Engineering, Science and Technology.
 Full details here.

 Apprentices are also entitled to get the NUS (National Union of Students) discount card.

 As the number of maritime apprenticeships grows we will provide direct links to the companies which offer those opportunities.
 In the meantime, the links below are to the colleges and training providers who are currently best-placed to provide more information.

-Contact Iain Mackinnon for other sectors or for general questions.
+Contact Iain Mackinnon for general questions.

-The apprenticeship leads the way to the Boatmaster licence, recognised by the Maritime and Coastguard Agency (and at Tier 1 Level 2, the top level, covering tidal rivers and 'limited distances to sea').
+The apprenticeship leads the way to the national Boatmaster licence, recognised by the Maritime and Coastguard Agency (and at Tier 1 Level 2, the top level, covering tidal rivers and 'limited distances to sea').

 This apprenticeship is not currently available in Scotland, Wales or Northern Ireland.
 If you would like it to be, please talk to Iain Mackinnon.

 Three providers have been approved to support the apprenticeship:

 Detail about the Marina and Boatyard apprenticeship is here.
 British Marine is investigating what interest there is in creating a Modern Apprenticeship in Scotland.
 Contact: Aileen Monk, British Marine Scotland.